KantiCodes/chess-raspberrypi/README.md

 _Important: The sleep(1) function gives the necessary time for the camera to prepare.
 If you remove it you might encounter difficulties_

 ## Day 2 - How the hell is this going to work?
-Today I didn't code much, instead I spent whole day thinking about practical issues of image detection and how the hell am I going to create my data set, how is the model going to learn what is a chess board and finally whether I should create my model from the scratch.
-As always after few hours of thinking in my head not being able to figure it out I got demotivated but
+Today I again didn't code much, instead I spent whole day thinking about practical issues of image detection and how the hell am I going to create my data set, how is the model going to learn what is a chess board and finally whether I should create my model from the scratch.

+As always after few hours of extensive thinking and not being able figure it out I got demotivated and started doubting whether is it even possible.
+Then I started talking to my friends and with their help I managed to organise my thoughts and pinpoint important things:

+- I am going to transfer learning to train my model
+- I am going to first train it on an easy [dataset](https://www.kaggle.com/koryakinp/chess-positions) and then use camera to check how is that model working with real images

+### Transfer learning
 If you haven't heard about transfer learning learning or fine tunning I will try to briefly explain them.
 Companies like Google have huge potential in terms of data and computational power.
-The use it to build powerful models that solve general tasks.
+They use it to build powerful models that solve general tasks.

-One example that is very famous - MobileNets, is a family convolutional neural networks for image processing that Google trained and shared with public.
-This models usually serve general purpose, for instance:
+One example that is very famous - MobileNets, is a family convolutional neural networks for image processing that Google trained and shared with the public.
+Such models usually serve general purpose, for instance:
-- the network is not capable of distinguishing German Shepards from Pudels but it can recognize dogs vs cats
+- the network is not capable of distinguishing _German Shepards_ from _Pudels_ but it can recognize _dogs_ vs _cats_
-- the network is not capable of distinguishing slim fit shirts from regular shirts but is able to find a difference between a shirt and a sweater.
+- the network is not capable of distinguishing _slim fit shirts_ from _regular shirts_ but is able to find a difference between a _shirt_ and a _sweater_

 _I hope you get what I mean general usecase by now!_

 We as public can use this general use case models to build something more specialized.
-If we have enough data on slim shirts and regular ones we can use to with the help of MobileNets solve the problem of distinguishing them.
+If we have enough data on slim shirts and regular ones we can use to with the help of MobileNets solve the problem of distinguishing between those two.

 **Now the promised explanation**:
 Let's assume that MobileNets is build from hundred of blocks connected together as a horizontal line, like so:
 - B1, B2, B3, B4, B6 ....
 BN
-If we take our picture of a dog and put it through each of this blocks in chronological order, then the last block will be able to tell us that indeed the picture consists a dog.
+If we take our picture of a dog and put it through each of this blocks in chronological order, then the last block will be able to tell us that indeed the picture represents a dog.

-If we then wanted
-enormous resources to train machine learning model for general use cases and th these are techniques that use general use case, pre-trainned neural network for is a way for people to use neural networks that were trained for
+If we then wanted to specialise our blocks to solve the _German Shepards vs Pudels_ problem, we could take the last 10% of the blocks and start manipulating them so that instead of remembering differences between cats/dogs, it would start to memorize differences between _German Shepards_ and _Pudels_ - that approach is called **Fine tunning**.
+We tune only that last layers of neural network (in our case the last 10% of the blocks) so that instead of solving general problem it solves our specific problem.
+Idea behind it is that we trained our model long enough, the first 90% of the blocks for generalised would be the same as the 90% of the first blocks for the specialized problem.

+**Transfer learning** works almost the same way - we take the generalised model and try to specialize it but instead of working on the 10% of the neural netowrk, we manipulate the parameters of the entire network.

 # Technical part